7 Sleepy Small Towns In Delaware Where Things Never Seem To Change

 Bridgeville is just about the most "Delaware" town you can think of.
 From poultry farms to the Rapa Scrapple factory, you don't get any more First State than this!
 Visit during the Apple Scrapple festival or for Punkin Chunkin.

 The entire town of Odessa is on the National Register of Historic Places!
-Each of the historic district homes have incredible stories behind them, and Odessa residents are happy to share.
+Each of the historic district homes has an incredible story, and Odessa residents are happy to share.
 Visit for events hosted by the Historic Odessa Foundation, or dine at Cantwell's Tavern to feel like you've really stepped back in time.

 6. Fenwick Island